YoungGuns International Award: Call for entry

 YoungGuns was the first international award to produce an advertising campaign for its call of entries.
 The campaigns are renowned for being controversial.
 Most notable include "Peak Early" which focused on child prodigies; "Quit in Style" which allowed anyone to upload content such as videos and feedback to demonstrate how they would quit their jobs; 'Worth the Pain' which encouraged creatives to push through to greatness but told them in detail about the effect it would have on their bodies and "Hardly Legal" a porn inspired tribute to creativity.
 Despite the controversy the yearly campaigns have proven to be quite appealing to the creative industry.
 Some campaigns have managed to receive recognition in other creative awards such as the One Club New Zealand Grande Axis and Cannes Lions International Advertising Festival.

 The call for entries campaigns are usually created by selective advertising agencies or creative collaborations from all around the world.
 Some of the past Call for Entry campaign creators included Droga5, The Glue Society, Taxi, Crispin, Porter + Bogusky and Saatchi & Saatchi (New Zealand).

-Jury panel

-The jury consists of an international panel of over a world class Creative Leader (2014 Jury Chairman announced as Dave Douglas - Partner / ECD of Anomaly Toronto), the best up & coming creative stars from the majority of global advertising agency networks, as well as the previous year's winner - the "YoungGuns of the Year".